CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 This will increase the max allowable file size for upload.
 Many CIS-CAT Pro Assessor ARF reports will be larger than the default size.

-**Note:** During an import, if you receive an exception related to the maxPostSize limitation, make sure that you use CIS-CAT Pro Dashboard 1.1.9+ and CIS-CAT Pro Assessor V4 4.0.12+ with the property set to compress result XML reports.
+**Note:** Report import exceptions related to the maxPostSize limitation can be resolved by setting CIS-CAT Pro Assessor's property to compress result XML reports.
 For more details, please refer to the options that are set in the ```config\assessor-cli.properties```.

 #### Remove Default Applications ####